SK-EID/smart-id-java-client/README.md

         SemanticsIdentifier.CountryCode.EE, // 2 character ISO 3166-1 alpha-2 country code
         "30303039914"); // identifier (according to country and identity type reference)

-// For security reasons a new random challenge must be created for each new authentication request String rpChallenge = RpChallengeGenerator.generate();
+// For security reasons a new rpChallenge must be created for each new authentication request RpChallenge rpChallenge = RpChallengeGenerator.generate();
-// Store generated randomChallenge only backend side.
+// Store generated rpChallenge only backend side.
 Do not expose it to the client side.
 // Used for validating authentication sessions status OK response

 DeviceLinkAuthenticationSessionRequestBuilder builder = smartIdClient
         .createDeviceLinkAuthentication()
         .withSemanticsIdentifier(semanticsIdentifier)
-        .withRpChallenge(rpChallenge)
+        .withRpChallenge(rpChallenge.toBase64EncodedValue())
         .withInteractions(Collections.singletonList(
-                DeviceLinkInteraction.displayTextAndPIN("Log in?")
+                DeviceLinkInteraction.displayTextAndPin("Logging into <app-name>") // Display text should be concise and specific.
         ));

 // Initiate authentication session